muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "If you truly have nothing to live for like me. you wouldn't have stopped me right."
 Phanna said.

-Realizing what had just happened, Melody immediately grabbed Phanna's hands and placed them right back on her neck and dropping Pillow in the process.
+Hearing this, Melody immediately grabbed Phanna's hands and placed them right back on her neck dropping Pillow in the process.

 "Continue!" she demanded.